RVCC-IDMX/about-me-Robert-Hill2354/README.md

 - Font: Brown `#A52A2A` ![#A52A2A](https://placehold.co/15x15/A52A2A/A52A2A.png)
 - Heading Background: White `#FFFFFF`  ![#FFFFFF](https://placehold.co/15x15/FFFFFF/FFFFFF.png)

+## CSS Animation Article
+The article in this project which includes a drop cap and is about how to use CSS Animation and its benefits.
+In breif the article states how the CSS Animation is much faster and more efficient then any bacground java thats running on the site.
+It also includes a really neat coffee maker animation that I grabbed from the source listed below so go check out his copdepen page!

 ## Nav Bar
-The Nav bar is a basic check box style nav bar with a hover animation.
+The Nav bar is a basic check box style nav bar with a hover animation.All that the check box means is in the phone media state a hamburger icon will apear with a hidden check box icon and it toggles the menu block in and out of the site.
+It follows the same color scheme as the rest of the project.

 ## Citations